-A WADNING
+A WARNING

 THIS ROLL SENSOR TRIGGERS AIRBAGS AND SEAT RESTRAINTS.

-Accidental deployment could cause serious injury and property damage

-• Service ROLL SENSOR ONLY if you are an authorized technician.
+Accidental deployment could cause serious injury and property damag • Service ROLL SENSOR ONLY if you are an authorized technician.

-- Turns OFF airbags and seat restrain - Can trigger deployment of airbags and seat restraints.
-BEFORE welding, read Operation Manual and disconnect ROLL SENSO
+- Turns OFF airbags and seat restraints Can trigger deployment of airbags and se - Can trigger deployment of airbags and seat restraints.
+BEFORE welding, read Operation Manual and disconnect ROLL SENSO BEFORE disconnecting ROLL SENSOR, remove electric power.